Hilarioo/Recipe-App/README.md

 account, they will be able to browse recipes and save favorite recipes.

+####Test Login functionality
+Email: test@gmail.com
+Password: 123123

 ### Must Have Features
-User auth (Create Account)
+User auth (Create Account using Firebase)
-User auth (Login)
+User auth (Login using Firebase)
-Browse recipes from open source recipe API
+Browse recipes from open source recipe Spoonacular API

 ### Nice To Have Features